K-1 Visa to Green Card: Navigating Adjustment of Status with Confidence

 Apply for Green Card

-Newlywed couple with do Adjustment of Status through a K-1 Visa Entry
+Eligibility for Adjustment of Status through a K-1 Visa

 Get Medical Exam and Vaccinations if Necessary

-As an applicant for adjustment of status through a K-1 visa, you generally do not need to submit the medical examination.
-That’s because most applicants recently completed these process during the consular stages.
-However, you may need to submit the vaccination report.
+As an applicant for adjustment of status through a K-1 visa, you generally do not need to repeat the immigration medical examination.
+K-1 entrants typically complete a medical exam as part of the consular processing.

-• The medical examination did not reveal a Class A medical condition; and
+• The medical examination did not reveal a Class A medical condition.

 • Form I-485, Application to Adjust Status